-The 2 channel controller market has always been somewhat under-represented.
-The grand majority of 2 channel controllers available tend to be of the entry-level variety – cheaply made, lacking in options for professional inputs and outputs, being unable to function as a proper audio mixer with DVS functionality.
+The 2-channel controller market has always been somewhat under-represented.
+The majority of 2-channel controllers available tend to be of the entry-level variety – cheaply made, lacking in options for professional inputs and outputs, being unable to function as a proper audio mixer with DVS functionality.

-As with all the Roland DJ controllers, the TR drum machine/sequencer section and it’s tight integration with Serato is one of the unique features that can only be found in Roland controllers.
+As with all, Roland DJ controllers, the TR drum machine/sequencer section and it’s tight integration with Serato is one of the unique features that can only be found in Roland controllers.